Morningstar88/20-Apps-to-Help-Earth/README.md

 <b>Weaving giving into everyday life</b>

-<i>User story, buyer: Maria logs on to buy some give one because she knows that every time 10-20 items are bought, one is given away.
-For every 10 ukulele's sold, one is given to a schoolkid.
-For every 20 packets of spaghetti sold, sone is given to a homeless shelter.
+<i>User story, Buyer: Maria logs on to Buy Some Give One because she knows that every time 10-20 items are bought, one is given away.
+For every 10 Ukulele's sold, one is given to a schoolkid.
+For every 20 packets of spaghetti sold, one pack is given to a homeless shelter.
 For every 15 shirts sold, one is given to a homeless person.
 No tax, no tithing, just giving.
+How do merchants save on postage costs?
+Simple.
+They don't send physical goods, just partner up with another store, and send enough money to buy one product.

+Example: John's Ukulele store in Tennessee, pledges to give away 1 Uke for every 10 sold.
+Once ten are sold, John Paypals 65USD to Macy's Uke store in East Village, who give away one Uke, courtesy John's.
+Macy can also have a similar deal going on with another store.

-User story, seller: Instead of wasting money on advertising, John's general store can pay 5 dollars a month for a pitch on buy some give one, and give away an item for every X items sold.
-Simple, easy, beats renting billboard space.</i>
+Instead of wasting money on advertising, John's general store can pay 5 dollars a month for a pitch on Buy Some Give One, and give away an item for every X items sold.
+Simple, easy, beats renting billboard space.

 <br><br>